What is freerando skiing?

 At the crossroads of freeride and ski touringIn recent years, freerando has become increasingly popular in high-mountain areas outside ski resorts.

-Haute Maurienne Vanoise offers a superb playground for this activity, and we invite you to discover a selection of the five most beautiful freerando itineraries in our valley, each starting from one of our alpine ski resorts.
+Haute Maurienne Vanoise offers a superb playground for this activity, which we invite you to discover through a selection of five spots starting from one of our alpine ski resorts.

-Please note: Freerando, like all off-piste outings, must be undertaken with safety equipment and after checking the weather and snow conditions (BERA).
+Please note: Freerando, like all off-piste outings, must be undertaken with safety equipment and after checking the weather and snow conditions (BERA) on the day.
 Accompaniment by a professional (mountain guide) is highly recommended.

 Mont Froid from Termignon

 450 D+ - Alt.
-2822mFrom Val Cenis-Termignon, in the Val Cenis ski resortset off down the pristine slopes of Mont Froid.
-This is a gentle freerando outing, where you'll climb gently through immaculate valleys.
+2822mFrom Val Cenis-Termignon, in the ski resort of Val Cenishead for the pristine slopes of Mont Froid.
+This is a gentle freerando outing, where you climb gently through immaculate valleys.
 Once you've passed the Val Cenis-Termignon ski lifts, there's not a lift to be seen on the horizon: wilderness effect guaranteed.

 Equipped with our safety gear and accompanied by a mountain guide, we take the Val Cenis-Termignon chairlifts to get as much height as possible.
 Then we get ready to leave the ski area: final DVA check, boots in ascent mode, sealskins under skis, and off we go.